 Modified: This plan has a two-year waiting period.
 If you were to pass away in the first two years, your beneficiary would receive all the premiums paid plus 10 percent interest given to them.
 This product type is not recommended due to the high premium prices in correlation with the underwriting standards.

 Guaranteed Issue: This plan asks no medical questions and approves every applicant.
-There is a two-year waiting period that offsets the risk life insurance company.
+There is a two-year waiting period that is intended to offset the life insurance company’s risk.
 If the policyholder passes away during the waiting period, the beneficiary will receive all premiums paid plus 10 percent interest.
 A guaranteed issue plan could be your best option if you have a chronic or terminal illness.

-There are other vehicles to use when planning for the costs associated with the end of life.
+However, there are other vehicles to use when planning for end-of-life costs.

-Everyone’s financial situation is different, the next four planning tools are available for end-of-life planning, but each of them comes with its own considerations.
+Everyone’s financial situation is different, the next four planning tools are available for funeral planning, but each of them comes with its own considerations.

 Savings or Investment Account